The-OpenROAD-Project/OpenLane/docs/source/PDK_STRUCTURE.md

 Also, some of the cells, back when this list was created, had hard-to-access pin shapes, so the detailed router didn't manage to do routing cleanly.

 However, this list is likely over-constraining, and if you have done experiments allowing smaller sizes incrementally and still got clean routed layouts, please let us know your findings, or better yet, submit a pull request at [open_pdks](https://github.com/RTimothyEdwards/open_pdks) with a suggested no_synth list.

+You can also point your custom no_synth.cells by setting the value for `NO_SYNTH_LIST` to point to it.